The Ultimate Spain Bucket List (50 Top Experiences)

 One of the most emblematic bridges in Spain is Puente Nuevo in Ronda, Southern Spain.

-This bridge connects the newer built part of Ronda with the old town of Ronda, and the views of the bridge are spectacular regardless of where you look at it.
+This bridge connects the newer part of Ronda with the old town, and the views of the bridge are spectacular regardless of where you look at them.

-There are different viewpoints, but the best views are from below, and you can access the lower part of the bridge by following a small path from one of the sides of María de la Auxiladora square.
+There are different viewpoints, but the best views are from below.
+You can access the lower part of the bridge by following a small path from one of the sides of María de la Auxiladora square.

 The best times to see this impressive bridge are at sunrise and sunset.
-The stunning views of the bridge and town, with the contrast of the colours of the sky, will make you fall in love with Ronda.
+The stunning views of the bridge and town, contrasting the sky’s colours, will make you fall in love with Ronda.

 35. Taste Andalusian tapas

-Are you a foodie?
+Are you a foodie like me?
 You’ll fall in love with tapas.

 If you don’t know what a tapa is, it consists of a small hot or cold appetiser.